salmanfarisvp/old-salmanfarisvp/_posts/2023-10-01-SenseCAP-Indicator -D1Pro-Small-Review.md

 🚀 Features
 ✨ Dual MCUs and Rich GPIOs: Equipped with powerful Espressif Systems ESP32S3 and Raspberry Pi RP2040 dual MCUs and over 400 Grove-compatible GPIOs for flexible expansion options.
 ✨ Real-time Air Quality Monitoring: Built-in tVOC and CO2 sensors, and an external Grove AHT20 temperature and humidity sensor for more precise
-✨ Local LoRa Hub for IoT Connectivity: Integrated Semtech Semtech SX1262 LoRa chip (optional) for connecting LoRa devices to popular IoT platforms such as Matter via Wi-Fi, without the need for additional compatible devices.
+✨ Local LoRa Hub for IoT Connectivity: Integrated Semtech SX1262 LoRa chip (optional) for connecting LoRa devices to popular IoT platforms such as Matter via Wi-Fi, without the need for additional compatible devices.
 ✨ Fully Open Source Platform: Leverage the extensive ESP32 and Raspberry Pi open-source ecosystem for infinite application possibilities.

 💡 If you are looking for a 4-inch Touch Screen based on to prototype project or product, SenseCAP Indicator D1Pro is worth considering.
 I'll experiment more and share my insights here.
 Stay tuned! 👋